April · Fair Housing Month

 The data: where LGBTQ+ clients actually get stuck.

 NAR's Breaking Barriers research (Jessica Lautz, Nadia Evangelou, et al.) compared LGBTQ+ buyers and sellers to non-LGBTQ+ peers in the Home Buyer & Seller study.
 The pattern isn't subtle — different household makeup, different financial starting line, more sacrifices to close.
 And because only 22 states plus DC have explicit SOGI protections in housing, the map still matters.
 Washington is one of them.
-Many of your clients' friends and family in other states don't have the same floor.
+A client's friends and family in other states don't always have the same floor.

 4% → 5%+ LGBTQ+ share of home buyers/sellers in NAR's HBS data, 2021 → 2024 — and rising with Gen Z (23% identify LGBTQ+ per Gallup 2024).